jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 6 Entitlement of New Zealand-qualified applicants to registration within scope of practice
 (1) A person who has a prescribed qualification for a scope of practice is entitled to be registered within that scope of practice if the Board is satisfied—
-  (a) that his or her competence to practise as a social worker has been found satisfactory under Part 3; and (b) that he or she is a fit and proper person to practise as a social worker; and (c) that (whether because of the inclusion of an appropriate component in that qualification, or as a result of his or her satisfactory completion of a separate course or courses of training) he or she—
+  (a) that the person’s competence to practise as a social worker has been found satisfactory under Part 3; and (b) that the person is a fit and proper person to practise as a social worker; and (c) that (whether because of the inclusion of an appropriate component in that qualification, or as a result of the person’s satisfactory completion of a separate course or courses of training) the person—
-    (i) is competent to practise as a social worker with Māori; and (ii) is competent to practise as a social worker with different ethnic and cultural groups in New Zealand; and (d) that he or she has enough practical experience in practising as a social worker.
+    (i) is competent to practise as a social worker with Māori; and (ii) is competent to practise as a social worker with various ethnic and cultural groups in New Zealand; and (d) that the person has enough practical experience in practising as a social worker.
 (2) Subsection (1)﻿(a) applies to a person only if the Board has received information about that person and that information raises doubt about their competence to practise as a social worker.

 ### 7 Entitlement of overseas-qualified applicants to registration within scope of practice
 A person who does not have a prescribed qualification for a scope of practice is entitled to be registered within that scope of practice if the Board is satisfied that—
-  (a) he or she has an overseas qualification equivalent to a prescribed qualification for a scope of practice (except to the extent that it may not include a component whose satisfactory completion ensures that its holder—
+  (a) the person has an overseas qualification equivalent to a prescribed qualification for a scope of practice (except to the extent that it may not include a component whose satisfactory completion ensures that its holder—
-    (i) is competent to practise as a social worker with Māori; and (ii) is competent to practise as a social worker with different ethnic and cultural groups in New Zealand); and (b) either—
+    (i) is competent to practise as a social worker with Māori; and (ii) is competent to practise as a social worker with various ethnic and cultural groups in New Zealand); and (b) either—
-    (i) he or she is registered or licensed as a social worker, or as the practitioner of a profession equivalent to that of a social worker, in a State other than New Zealand (whether the State in which the equivalent qualification was obtained or some other State); or
+    (i) the person is registered or licensed as a social worker, or as the practitioner of a profession equivalent to that of a social worker, in a State other than New Zealand (whether the State in which the equivalent qualification was obtained or some other State); or
-    (ii) there are good reasons for his or her not being so registered or licensed; and (c) he or she has satisfactorily completed a course or courses of training ensuring that he or she— (i) is competent to practise as a social worker with Māori; and (ii) is competent to practise as a social worker with different ethnic and cultural groups in New Zealand; and (d) he or she can speak and write English reasonably effectively, and understand spoken and written English reasonably well; and
+    (ii) there are good reasons for the person not being so registered or licensed; and (c) the person has satisfactorily completed a course or courses of training ensuring that the person— (i) is competent to practise as a social worker with Māori; and (ii) is competent to practise as a social worker with various ethnic and cultural groups in New Zealand; and (d) the person can speak and write English reasonably effectively, and understand spoken and written English reasonably well; and
-  (e) he or she has enough practical experience in practising as a social worker; and (f) his or her competence to practise as a social worker has been found satisfactory under Part 3; and (g) he or she is a fit and proper person to practise as a social worker; and (h) he or she intends to live and practise as a social worker in New Zealand.
+  (e) the person has enough practical experience in practising as a social worker; and (f) the person’s competence to practise as a social worker has been found satisfactory under Part 3; and (g) the person is a fit and proper person to practise as a social worker; and (h) the person intends to live and practise as a social worker in New Zealand.

 **Applications**